lointain/langchain_aisdk_adapter/README.md

 ## Contributing

 Contributions are welcome!
+This project is still in early development and there are many areas that could benefit from improvement:

+- Better error handling and edge case coverage
+- More comprehensive testing
+- Performance optimizations
+- Enhanced protocol compatibility
+- Documentation improvements
+- Real-world usage examples

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue to discuss improvements.

+## Disclaimer

+This library is provided as-is and may not cover all use cases or edge scenarios.
+While we strive for compatibility with AI SDK protocols, there may be discrepancies or missing features.
+Users are encouraged to test thoroughly in their specific environments and contribute improvements back to the project.

 ## License